Johnathan Hankins: College career

-Hankins enrolled in Ohio State University, where he played for the Ohio State Buckeyes football team from 2010 to 2012.
+Hankins enrolled in Ohio State University, where he played for the Buckeyes from 2010 to 2012.
 As a true freshman, Hankins made the Buckeyes rotation and recorded 16 tackles (3 solo) plus a quarterback sack for the season.
 He weighed in as a freshman "at about 350, 355," and was regarded as only a two-down player by defensive coordinator Jim Heacock.

 By his sophomore year, Hankins managed to get his weight down to 330 and became a starter, registering 67 tackles (32 solo) and three sacks.

 Following his 2012 junior season, he was a first-team All-Big Ten Conference selection, and received first-team All-American honors from Scout.com.

 Professional career

 Pre-draft

 Even though Hankins only entered his junior season in 2012, he was projected to leave Ohio State early.
 In preseason mock drafts from May 2012, Hankins was listed as a mid first-rounder for the 2013 NFL draft.
 By mid-season, he had moved up to a top-10 spot.
 In December 2012, Hankins announced that he would forgo his final year of eligibility, entering the 2013 NFL Draft.